stevenjrodriguez4-hue/osticket-prereqs/README.md

 </p>

 <p>
   The last step in the setup is installing <strong>MySQL</strong>, which will be used to store all of osTicket’s data, including tickets, users, and system settings.
+Once that is done we will launch the MySQL Wizzard and use the stadard configuration.
 </p>

 <br>